devarakondapranav/rasabot_automation/data/nlu.md

 ## intent:greet
-- Hi
-- Hey
-- Hello
-- heyya
-- howdy

-## intent:sad
-- I am feeling low
-- bad
-- sad
+- hi
-- low
+- hello
-- not that great
+- hey

 ## intent:ceo
 - who is your ceo
 - who is the ceo

-- who is the chief executive officer of your company?
-- who is the chief executive officer of your company
+## intent:ceosal
+- what is his salary?
+- how much does he earn?
+- what is his income?